Nutzzz/SpinnakerAdventure/README.md

 Looking at the pixel data, we see that it's pretty boring at first: 61 pixels down of all white.
 Then 1 of all black, and seven more all white.
 Finally, a set of 1 pixel-high mixed black and white, and then some black and cyan until the bottom of the picture height, and back to the top of the screen (shifted by 4 pixels to the right) for the next block of white.

+Note that this file doesn't include the feet shown; these are drawn with a small separate picture file (called FEET), then HOSPITL is redrawn when the player stands up.

 ![example](images/gfx-example2.png "pixel layout")